ShalikAI/Isaac-Sim-Mobility-Gen-Tutorial/README.md

 3. Run the ``scripts/replay_directory.py`` script to replay and render all recordings in the directory

     ```bash
-    python scripts/replay_directory.py --render_interval=200
+    python3 scripts/replay_directory.py --render_interval=200
     ```

     > Note: For speed for this tutorial, we use a render interval of 200.
 If our physics timestep is 200 FPS, this means we
     > render 1 image per second.

+If you have `num_steps = 10,000` simulation steps and `--render_interval=200`, then it only replays and renders every 200th frame, i.e., at frames:0, 200, 400, ..., 9800.

+If you change it to `--render_interval=2000`, you’ll be rendering even fewer frames only at: 0, 2000, 4000, 6000, 8000 (i.e., 5 frames from 10,000).

+High value (e.g., 2000): For quick preview or sparse sampling, less rendering time.

+Low value (e.g., 1, 10, 100): For dense re-rendering, e.g., when high-fidelity output is needed for training or analysis.

-That's it!
-Now the data with renderings should be stored in ``~/MobilityGenData/replays``.
+The data with renderings should be stored in ``~/MobilityGenData/replays``.

 ### Step 7 - Visualize the Data